Certified Non-GMO Standards

 18.0.3 Certified Non-GMO by AGW meat products from poultry must come from birds that were managed to these standards from hatch onwards.

-18.0.4 Certified Non-GMO by AGW eggs must come from poultry are have been managed to these standards for at least 12 consecutive weeks prior to certification.
+18.0.4 Certified Non-GMO by AGW eggs must come from poultry that have been managed to these standards for at least 12 consecutive weeks prior to certification.

-18.1.1 Certified Non-GMO by AGW products must be produced without the use of Genetically Engineered products (GMOs).
+18.1.1 Certified Non-GMO by AGW products must be produced without the use of Genetically Modified Organisms (GMOs).

 18.1.2 Certified Non-GMO by AGW products must be free of contamination from GMOs.